 A common complaint associated with tile flooring is staining due to kitchen mishaps.
 These stains can sometimes penetrate the porous finish of ceramic or porelain and become quite difficult to remove.
 Usually, bleach and other oxidants are used in these cases to remove stains from ceramic and porcelain tile.
 However, in the case of deeply saturated stains and hard water marks, bleach doesn’t always work.
 And it’s not great for grout.

 Consider these bleach alternatives to help you remove stains from ceramic or porcelain:

 - Steam Cleaning (for flooring)

 If a persistent stain appears in your grout, you can try removing it by following the same steps mentioned above.
-However, for grout stains from ceramic and porcelain tiles that can’t be removed with a regular procedure, removal of grout from that particular area may be necessary.
+However, for grout stains that can’t be removed with a regular procedure, removal of grout from that particular area may be necessary.
 This can be done quickly and effectively by using a small grout remover, which can be bought from most home improvement stores.

 When the stained grout has been removed, there will be a space that needs to be filled.
 You can take a grout sample to one of your local stores and try to get the closest match.
 Once you have the material, pour the dry mixture in the cavity you have created.
 If the color matches to your liking, vacuum the dry mixture out.
 Make a small batch of grout by following the directions provided on the box.
 Use a gloved finger to firmly apply the grout to the damaged area.
 Wipe the area with a clean and damp sponge.